This book delivers an admirably comprehensive and rigorous analysis of African oral literatures and performance.

 Part II: The Word Made Flesh: Intermediated Orality and Modern Transformations

-Part III: Orality at Crossroads: Folklife, Modernity, and Globalization
+Part III: Orality at Crossroads: Folklife, Modernity, and Globalisation

 Rosaleen O. B. Nhlekisana